WINDSORKAKAMA/ultraFinger/README.md

 ```C
 extern void imageReceive(uint8_t* output_image, uint16_t* image_size)
 ```
-Receives an image from the image buffer, puts its address in *image and its size in image_size (uploads an image)
+Receives an image from the image buffer, puts its address in output_image and its the address to a variable stored in image_size whose value will be size (uploads an image)

 ```C
 extern void imageToCharFile(uint8_t buff_number)